zontafil/Rtmp-Logger/README.md

 Make sure that the script can read the nginx access.log

+## Howto Stream

+A good starting point is to enable ``enableTestData`` in ``conf.js`` of the server.
+Example data will be filled in the DB.
+They can be used as a reference.

+#### Create a Person and a Server

+Create manually (or with external software) a person and a server in the db, table Persons and Servers

+#### Register a new stream

+Register a new stream using the proper public API, using the name of the stream and the person id as parameters

+#### Publish the stream

+Start streaming with rtmp (make sure to have nginx properly configured, see ``Configuration`` section.

+#### Play/Pull/Push the stream

+Play or pull/push the stream with rtmp or hls.

 ## Advanced Topics: server code

 The server uses the following libraries: